Professor Kate Taylor-Jones

 I have long believed that the way to succeed in teaching is to ensure that you are enthusiastic about your own subject area.
 It is only by been inspired yourself can you inspire students in your classroom.
 My overall teaching experience in Higher Education spans a total of twelve years and during this time I have taught full time at a variety of levels including EFL teacher, teaching fellow, lecturer and senior lecturer.
 My aims are to educate others to become motivated and independent learners and therefore to contribute in a much more sustained and positive way to the wider academic community.
 My classroom focus is on helping to cultivate students who are global citizens and capable of developing their own learning strategies and approaches to any topic.
 I am passionate about inclusivity and work to ensure that everyone in my classes can engage equally in the activities and discussions.
 My modules include a range of teaching methods and formats including lectures, seminars, practical classes, workshops and individual supervision.
 As part of my continuing focus on teaching I have recently been made a Senior Fellow of the Higher Education Academy.

 Taylor-Jones, K. (2013) Rising Sun and Divided Land: Contemporary Japanese and Korean Film Directors, Columbia University Press -Wallflower Press Imprint

-Taylor-Jone, K and Hipkins, D (forthcoming, 2017) Prostitution and Sex Work in Global Visual Media: New Takes on Fallen Women, London and New York: Palgrave Macmillan Press
+Taylor-Jone, K and Hipkins, D (2017) Prostitution and Sex Work in Global Visual Media: New Takes on Fallen Women, London and New York: Palgrave Macmillan Press